Potty training is a major milestone. Get the facts on timing, technique and handling accidents.By Mayo Clinic Staff

 Your readiness is important, too.
 Let your child's motivation, instead of your eagerness, lead the process.
 Try not to equate potty training success or difficulty with your child's intelligence or stubbornness.
 Also, keep in mind that accidents are inevitable and punishment has no role in the process.
 Plan toilet training for when you or a caregiver can devote the time and energy to be consistent on a daily basis for a few months.

-When it's time to begin potty training, follow these steps:
+When it's time to begin potty training:

 - Get there — Fast!
 When you notice signs that your child might need to use the toilet — such as squirming, squatting or holding the genital area — respond quickly.
 Help your child become familiar with these signals, stop what he or she is doing, and head to the toilet.
 Praise your child for telling you when he or she has to go.
 Keep your child in loose, easy-to-remove clothing.